tclscripts/BlackTools-TCL/BlackTools2.5.1/README.txt

       This script is free of charge but I accept donations, old computers, free shells :))
       In any case, if you have any comment (good or bad) go to http://tclscripts.net.

+   BlackTools commands:
+      o h - display menu of all available commands o man - description manual of all commands, settings or modules

 2.5.1 Most important changes (summary)